kaunteya/ProgressKit/README.md

 # Usage
 - Drag  a View at desired location in `XIB` or `Storyboard`
-- Change the Class to any of the desired progress Views
+- Change the Class to any of the desired progress views
 - Set the size such that width and height are equal
 - Drag `IBOutlet` to View Controller
 - For `Indeterminate` Progress Views